 A course designed to acquaint the student with the concepts, teaching strategies, materials, and resources for teaching reading and language arts in the elementary school.
 Analysis and diagnosis of reading disorders including dyslexia will be included.
 Creative development of materials and lessons are emphasized.
 (This course does not apply to English requirements.)
 Requires field experience.
+This course meets the upper division writing component for senior year English.

-EDUC 384 Reading in the Content Areas 3 hours
+EDUC 384 Reading in the Content Areas